-Terminology aside, this specialty is one of the few Russian foods that can actually be considered light, since it is made entirely of vegetables and is not stuffed with meat or slathered with mayo.
-I got inspired to make it after discovering it in my sandwich at a recent brunch at Saro Bistro, where it was referred to as “aivar”.
+Terminology aside, this eggplant caviar is one of the few Russian foods that can actually be considered light, since it is made entirely of vegetables and is not stuffed with meat or slathered with mayo.

-This traditional Russian roasted eggplant spread is known as “poor man’s caviar”.
+This traditional Russian roasted eggplant spread is known as “poor man’s caviar” or “eggplant caviar”.

 - 2 medium eggplants